 \ For now, only correlative species distribution models are considered.
 Additional scenario combinations will be contributed from other model types in due time.

-&lt;sup>1 For the Terrestrial biodiversity sector, "historical" refers to a 30-year period of current conditions (i.e., 1976-2005).
+For the Terrestrial biodiversity sector, "historical" refers to a 30-year period of current conditions (i.e., 1976-2005).